Santana118/MCS-8051/README.md

 # MCS-8051

-Everything is written in assembly language, spesifically for MCS 8051 ask me if need some explanation.
+Everything is written in assembly language, spesifically for MCS 8051.
+Ask me if need some explanation.